 )

-• It initializes a FastAPI application (Which we’ll use to forward requests to our Gradio application running on the same instance (as a subprocess); but on a different port)
+• Initializes a FastAPI application to forward requests to our Gradio app running as a subprocess on a different port.

-• It sets up a health check endpoint at /health
+• Sets up a health check endpoint at /health.

-• It sets up a catchall proxy that routes all requests to Gradio (notice how we forward the headers through to Gradio too).
+• Creates a catchall proxy that routes all requests to Gradio, including headers.

-Now that we’ve been able to set up our FastAPI application, let’s set up our Gradio application. staying in our main.py, let’s add the following code:
+Now that we’ve set up our FastAPI application, let’s set up our Gradio application.
+Staying in our main.py, let’s add the following code:

 import multiprocessing